 High risk

-Anything, where the clinician is inches away from the respiratory tract of the patient, is going to be a high-risk procedure.
-There have been huge collaborative efforts worldwide creating COVID intubation algorithms.
-They share a lot of commonalities.
+Anything where the clinician is inches away from the patient’s respiratory tract is going to be a high-risk procedure.
+There have been huge collaborative efforts worldwide to create COVID-19 intubation algorithms, which share many similarities.

-• Use of videolaryngoscopy to maximize the distance between intubator and patient
+- Use of videolaryngoscopy to maximize the distance between the intubator and the patient

 This is my favourite paediatric intubation resource from Queensland Children’s Hospital.